microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 display(splitted_df)
 ```

 Note that the chunks for each document are presented in a single row inside an array.
 In order to embed all the chunks in the following cells, we need to have each chunk in a separate row.
-To accomplish that, we first explode these arrays so there is only one chunk in each row, then filter the Spark DataFrame in order to only keep the path to the document and the chunk in a single row.

 ```python
 # Each column contains many chunks for the saame document as a vector.